Miami Hurricanes football: Florida

-Miami's rivalry with Florida dates back to 1938, making it the oldest rivalry among Florida's "Big Three" of Miami, Florida, and Florida State.
+Miami's rivalry with Florida dates back to 1938, making it the oldest rivalry among Florida's "Big Three": the University of Miami, the University of Florida, and Florida State.
 The Hurricanes defeated the Gators, 19–7, in the first meeting between the geographic rivals.
 The Seminole War Canoe was carved in 1955 out of a cypress struck by lightning and was given to the winner of the annual football game.
 The canoe is meant to symbolize the fighting spirit of the Seminole people that is often on display during games between the Hurricanes and Gators.
 The canoe is now on permanent display at the University of Miami Sports Hall of Fame on the Coral Gables campus.

 Miami holds the edge in the all-time series with a 29–26 record against Florida.
 The two schools met every year from 1944 until 1987, but have not played regularly since then.
 Florida canceled the annual series after the 1987 season, when the requirement of the Southeastern Conference for member schools to play eight conference games induced the University of Florida to fill out the non-conference portion of its schedule with teams that do not require a home-and-home arrangement, except for Florida State.

 From 1986 to 2003, Miami won all six of the games between the schools, including victories in the 2001 Sugar Bowl and the 2004 Peach Bowl.
 Florida snapped its 23-year drought against Miami with a 26–3 win over the Hurricanes in 2008.
 In 2019, the series resumed with Florida winning 24–20 in the Camping World Kickoff in Orlando, Florida.

-The two teams are next scheduled to meet August 31, 2024 at Florida's home stadium, Ben Hill Griffin Stadium in Gainesville.
+They most recently met on August 31, 2024, at Ben Hill Griffin Stadium, Florida's home stadium in Gainesville.
+Miami delivered a convincing 41–17 victory over the Gators.